 But contrary to popular belief, today’s entrepreneurs don’t have to reinvent the wheel to achieve success.
 Many new businesses come from the same industries we all know and love.
 So, if you’re wondering what kind of business to start, there’s still plenty of opportunity in the more conventional routes.

 You just have to figure out which industries make the most sense from the perspectives of demand and your personal skill set.
-From there, you can filter your options even further with factors like work environment, budget, etc. Then, it’s time to put that brain to work and determine how you can surpass the efficiency and execution of your competitors.
+From there, you can filter your options even further with factors like work environment, budget, etc. Then, it’s time to put that brain to work and determine how you can surpass your competitors’ efficiency and execution.

 To help with these questions, we’ve compiled this list of business ideas that continue to hold substantial relevance in 2020.
-Regardless of the state of the economy, you won’t have to look far for customers in the industries described below.
+Regardless of the economy’s state, you won’t have to look far for customers in the industries described below.

 - How Do You Find a Niche Market?